-“During the mid-‘50s, right after World War II you had this explosive growth, all by the name of [Holmes Beach namesake] Jack Holmes,” said Dusty Crane, member of Anna Maria Island Historical Society’s Board of Directors.
+“During the mid-‘50s, right after World War II, you had this explosive growth, all by the name of [Holmes Beach namesake] Jack Holmes,” said Dusty Crane, a member of Anna Maria Island Historical Society’s board of directors.
 “Holmes acquired what was once called School Key and started building affordable homes for returning GIs, and that became Holmes Beach.
 Many of those homes still exist and are being renovated by new residents.”

 In the 1990s, growth on the island dramatically expanded thanks to the efforts of the Tourism Development Council, an elected panel of local business owners hired to redirect tax money into generating, supporting and enhancing tourism-creating activities.